ldilley/linulator/tools/ReadMe.txt

 About
 =====
-The Snapshot program creates a snapshot of a Linux system and stores all the information in a database.
+The CloneFilesystem program creates a replica of a Linux system and stores all the information in a database.
 This database serves as the virtual filesystem for a Linulator instance.

 Requirements